Emily Hunter

 Emily Hunter (born May 20, 1984) is a Canadian activist, author and filmmaker.
 She is the daughter of the late Robert Hunter, first president of Greenpeace and Bobbi Hunter, co-founder of Greenpeace.
 She has been a campaigner for nearly a decade on numerous environmental causes, from fighting whaling to climate change.
 She is known in Canada as a writer for THIS magazine and as environmental correspondent for MTV News.

+She studied at the Scarborough campus of the University of Toronto, graduating with a bachelor of arts degree.